 Even when an organization overcomes these barriers, without the direction and support of an expert, the project still may not succeed.
 Such a project demands industry expertise and effective project management methods.

 Any enterprise seeking to remove infrastructure obstacles is unlikely to have a project management team dedicated to communications infrastructure, creating a need for outside help.

 A workable solution must include encompass the initial survey on through the entire lifecycle.
 It must also be customizable for any site it is applied to.
 To deliver economies of skill and scale, the program must also be manageable over a large geographic area.

 These requirements run counter to the historical “set it and forget it” approach to infrastructure verification and maintenance.
 As a result, designing, accepting, and applying a new Program is an intimidating prospect.

 Long before the close of the test-bed project, development began for a Program to incorporate lessons learned.
 It was important that those lessons were viewed through both project management and ICT lenses.

-The result is the infrastructure verification as a service (IVaaS) Program: IVaaS is designed for facilities of any size and infrastructure of any complexity.
+The result is VeriStructure, the industry's first infrastructure verification as a service (IVaaS) Program.
+IVaaS is designed for facilities of any size and infrastructure of any complexity.
 IVaaS is designed from the ground up to provide a field-proven, structured solution for infrastructure verification.
 In effect, IVaaS offers a standard where none previously existed.